Nima-Khodabandelou/Notes/notes.md

 ##
 - overridden method

       Override <--> IS-A (super/sub relationship)

-    override any overloaded method
+      can override overloaded method

-    change scope of overridden method in subclass to be less restricitve <-> (public < default < protected < private)
+      overridden method scope change in sub must be less restricitve <-> (public < default < protected < private)

-      called through reference variable of superclass
+      called through reference variable of supe

-      determination of the method to be called is based on object being referred to by reference variable.
+      determination of method to be called is based on object being referred to by reference var

       data members cannot be overridden -> no Runtime Polymorphism by data members

-      private, final or static method in class -> static binding.
+      private, final or static method in class -> static binding
 ##
 - instanceof